-We believe that it was NEVER God’s intent to establish a religion, but His kingdom here on earth.
-And therefore, as citizens of God’s Kingdom, the Bible – God’s Kingdom manual – is our all sufficient description and rule for the values, beliefs, lifestyle, and practice for those within God’s Kingdom.
-This statement of Fundamental Truths is intended simply as a basis of fellowship among all those who are part of this Kingdom ministry (i.e., that we may all speak the same thing, I Corinthians 1:10; Acts 2:42).
+As a Whole Bible Christian ministry, we believe that the Bible, from Genesis to Revelation, is our all sufficient description and rule for the values, beliefs, lifestyle, and practice for those within God’s Kingdom.
+This statement of Fundamental Truths is intended simply as a basis of fellowship among all those who are part of this Whole Bible Christian ministry (i.e., that we may all speak the same thing, I Corinthians 1:10; Acts 2:42).

-The phraseology employed in this Statement is not inspired nor contended for, but the truth set forth is held to be essential to a full-Kingdom gospel ministry.
+The phraseology employed in this Statement is not inspired nor contended for, but the truth set forth is held to be essential to a Whole Bible Christian ministry.
 No claim is made that it covers all Biblical truth, only that it covers our need as to these fundamental truths.

 ABOUT THE BIBLE.

-WE BELIEVE the Bible – both the Old and New Testaments – are verbally inspired of God [lit.
-“God-breathed”] and are the revelation of God to humanity, the infallible, authoritative rule of faith, and the source for Kingdom values, beliefs, lifestyle, and practice.
+WE BELIEVE the Whole Bible, from Genesis to Revelation, is the verbally inspired written Word of God [lit.
+“God-breathed”] and is the revelation of God to humanity, the infallible, authoritative rule of faith, and the source for Kingdom values, beliefs, lifestyle, and practice.

 REFERENCES: 2 Timothy 3:15-17; I Thessalonians 2:13; 2 Peter 1:21.

-WE BELIEVE the Bible – from Genesis to Revelation – is eternal and for all believers, whether Jew or non-Jew, for all time, including believers today, and that not the smallest letter or stroke of a pen of anything that God has said in His Word has been “annulled,” “done away with,” or “no longer valid.”
+WE BELIEVE the Whole Bible, from Genesis to Revelation, is eternal and for all believers, whether Jew or non-Jew, for all time, including believers today, and that not the smallest letter or stroke of a pen of anything that God has said in His Word has been “annulled,” “done away with,” or “no longer valid.”